Blockchain explained... in under 100 words

 Surely it's more complicated?

 Yes - but as a concept, not much more.
-Complexities come in the implementation and the journey to realize value from such implementations.
+Complexities come in the implementation and the journey to realise value from such implementations.
 The above example will, of course, be overly simplistic for some – but may be a starting point for others.

 In a traditional environment, trusted third parties act as intermediaries for financial transactions.
 If you have ever sent money overseas, it will pass through an intermediary (usually a bank).
 It will usually not be instantaneous (taking up to 3 days) and the intermediary will take a commission for doing this either in the form of exchange rate conversion or other charges.